Delilovic/supervisely_yolo/README.md

 ## Required Folder Structure
    * Please follow this structure strictly
-        - you can not have two different Supervisely datasets at the moment (if you do put everything into the dataset folder)
+        - you can not have two different Supervisely datasets at the moment (if you do, put everything into the dataset folder)
-        - you can not have Yolo images and labels in one folder (if you do separate them into labels and images folder)
+        - you can not have Yolo images and labels in one folder (if you do, separate them into labels and images folder)
         - data structure is case sensitive (e.g. yolo can not be Yolo)

 #### Supervisely (-t s2y)